asburymr/Digital-Bank-Test-Automation/README.md

-# RobotFrameworkExample
+# Digital Bank Test Automation
-Example Robot Framework Tests for Digital Bank
+Test Automation with Robot Framework for the Digital Bank application